cocos/cocos-docs/en/asset-manager/asset-manager.md

 cc.assetManager.cacheManager.removeCache('http://example.com/bundle1/import/9a/9aswe123-dsqw-12xe-123xqawe12.json');
 ```

-See [Cache Manager](cache-manager.md) for more information on Cache Manager.
+See [Cache Manager](cache-manager.md) documentation for more information on Cache Manager.

 ## Optional Parameters

 In addition to this, for added flexibility and expansion, an additional `options` parameter is provided for part of interface of `cc.assetManager` and Asset Bundle.
 If you don't need more settings, it is recommended that you ignore the options parameters and use simpler API interfaces such as "cc.resources.load" and skip this section.
-If you need to configure more options or want to extend the engine load function, you can refer to the following.
+If you need to configure more options or want to extend the engine load function, you can refer to the following:

 ```js
 bundle.loadScene('test', { priority: 3 }, callback);
 ```

-In addition to the parameters built into the Creator, you can also specify any parameters that will be provided to the custom downloader, parser, and loading pipeline, see [Optional Parameters](options.md) for details.
+In addition to the parameters built into the Creator, you can also specify any parameters that will be provided to the custom downloader, parser, and loading pipeline, see [Optional Parameters](options.md) documentation for details.

 ## Loading Pipeline